Queen Elizabeth’s Hospital (QEH), Berkeley Place, Clifton, Bristol BS8 1JX

 Outstanding characteristics: QEH is recognised for its outstanding academic record and the friendliness and confidence of our pupils is notable.
 The school is not socially exclusive, having a good mix of people.

-Girls are now also able to take advantage of the outstanding education offered at QEH, by joining the co-educational Sixth Form from September 2017.
+Girls are also able to take advantage of the outstanding education offered at QEH, by joining the co-educational Sixth Form.